-- Personal supports at the education or training facility that are required by an individual regardless of the activity they are undertaking (eg. interpreting and captioning that are required to interact socially on campus with peers). - Aids and equipment that are required by an individual regardless of the activity they are undertaking (eg. hearing aids). - Transport to and from an education or training facility for those unable to use public transport, as part of broader transport assistance a person would receive to address their mobility needs. - Specialised support and training for education or training staff related to the specific personal support needs of a student with disability, including development of specific behaviour management plans. - The coordination of your NDIS supports with the supports offered by the Higher Education and VET system.
+- Personal supports at the education or training facility that are required by an individual regardless of the activity they are undertaking (eg. a support worker to help with getting around the campus and understanding some information). - Aids and equipment that are required by an individual regardless of the activity they are undertaking (eg. personal communication devices). - Transport to and from an education or training facility for those unable to use public transport, as part of broader transport assistance a person would receive to address their mobility needs. - Specialised support and training for education or training staff related to the specific personal support needs of a student with disability, including development of specific behaviour management plans. - The coordination of your NDIS supports with the supports offered by the Higher Education and VET system.